DarkChemy/Crypto-Factory/README.md

 ### What is Crypto Factory?

 Crypto Factory is a professional wallet mining software that generates 12-word mnemonic phrases to discover cryptocurrency wallets with existing balances.
-Now rebranded as DarkChemy Mining 2.1, Crypto Factory supports 9 blockchains including Bitcoin, Ethereum, BNB, Solana, Tron, Litecoin, Ripple, Dogecoin, and TON.
+Now rebranded as DarkChemy, Crypto Factory supports 9 blockchains including Bitcoin, Ethereum, BNB, Solana, Tron, Litecoin, Ripple, Dogecoin, and TON.

 ### How to get Crypto Factory activation key free?